Răzvan Lucescu: PAOK

-On 11 August 2017, Lucescu would return to the benches of Superleague Greece as he signed a three-year contract with PAOK.
+On 11 August 2017, Lucescu would return to the benches of Super League Greece as he signed a three-year contract with PAOK.
 His tenure at the club started against Östersunds for the play-off round of 2017–18 UEFA Europa League.
 PAOK went to win the first leg in Thessaloniki, 3–1, but a 0–2 defeat in Sweden in the second leg eliminated them from the competition, as they failed to reach the UEFA Europa League group stage for the first time in 5 years.
-Despite a bad start in the Super League, his team amassed an impressive winning streak to reach first place in the league table until the derby with AEK Athens on 11 March 2018, where in the 90th minute of the match a Fernando Varela goal was disallowed in a controversial fashion, leading to incidents culminating in the club's president Ivan Savvidis storming the pitch.
-The game was forfeited 0–3 to AEK Athens, with PAOK suffering a three–point deduction, echoing a similar deduction imposed to the club following the abandonment of a league match against rivals Olympiacos in February 2018, which was reversed on appeal.
-PAOK finished second at the end of the season despite winning their remaining fixtures, with AEK Athens becoming champions.
-On 12 May 2018, PAOK wins 0–2 at the home of AEK Athens and wins the Greek Cup.
+Despite a bad start in the Super League he managed to build an impressive winning streak to be in first place in the league table until the derby with AEK Athens on 11 March, 2018 where in the 90th minute of the match Fernando Varela scores and makes it 1–0, the referee calls him offside and disallows the goal.
+This decision led to incidents in the match culminating of PAOK's president Ivan Savvidis storming the pitch and stopping the match at the expense of PAOK 0–3 and deducting three (3) points from the league table, something that contributed in AEK Athens eventually winning the Super League.
+On 12 May 2018, PAOK won 0–2 against AEK Athens and conquered the Greek Cup.

-In the 2018–19 season, PAOK begin their European adventure in the second qualifying round of the UEFA Champions League, eliminating Basel and Spartak Moscow, before losing in the play-offs against Benfica and dropping to the UEFA Europa League group stages.
+In the 2018–19 season, PAOK began their European adventure in the second qualifying round of the UEFA Champions League, eliminating Basel and Spartak Moscow, before losing in the play-offs against Benfica and dropping to the UEFA Europa League group stages.
 PAOK finished fourth in a group with Chelsea, BATE Borisov and MOL Vidi, only winning 4–1 against BATE in Barysaw and losing all the other matches.

 Despite the early European exit, the team enjoyed a great domestic season.
 On 21 April 2019, PAOK won their third league title and their first in 34 years after beating Levadiakos at home with 5–0.
 Lucescu received wide praise from PAOK fans and became a major figure in the club after leading it to its most successful season by that point.
 Despite the departure of star player Aleksandar Prijović in January, Lucescu led his side to league triumph without a single defeat, a milestone last reached by Panathinaikos 65 years before, and finished the season with a record-breaking 80 points.
-On 11 May 2019, the club clinched its first ever double after winning in the Greek Cup final 1–0 against AEK Athens.